BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/14_2_Changing_Your_Bitcoin_Hidden_Services.md

 You've got a working Tor service, but over time you may wish to reset or otherwise adjust it.

+## Secure Your Hidden Services

+Tor allows you to limit which clients talk to your hidden services.
+To take advantage of this, you should do the following:

+1. Request your Tor V3 Authentication Public Key from your client.
+(In [GordianWallet](https://github.com/BlockchainCommons/GordianWallet-iOS), it's available under the settings menu.)
+2. Go to the appropriate subdirectory for your Bitcoin hidden service, which if you used Bitcoin Standup is `/var/lib/tor/standup/`.
+3. Go to the `authorized_clients` subdirectory.
+4. Add a file called `[anything].auth`.
+The `[anything]` can really be anything.
+5. Place the public key (and nothing else) in the file.

+Once you've added an `.auth` file to the `authorized_client` subdirectory, then only authorized clients will be able to communicate with that hidden service.
+You can add ~330 different public keys to enable different clients.

 ## Reset Your `bitcoind` Onion Address

 If you ever want to reset your onion address for `bitcoind`, just remove the `onion_private_key` in your data directory, such as `~/.bitcoin/testnet`: